kristihchinen/kristihchinen.github.io/essays/UandIAreBetterTogether.md

 ---

 ## Trying Something New
+I have always been interested in making this nice webpage, but all I ever knew was Weebly or the pre-made webpages provided for free.
 Before taking Software Engineering I always wondered how companies would create their websites.
 It never occurred to me that they would code every aspect of their finished product.

 ## Making Things Pretty!